pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Amstrad-PCW.md

 ### Emulator hints

+#### MAME

 [MAME](http://www.mamedev.org/) supports the pcw models mostly in single drive configuration, the virtual disk must be configured after starting the emulator.

-In example, to run a program for on the PCW9256, an 80 tracks disk image must be built (-subtype=pcw40) After getting the '.dsk' file for your program, MUST must boot CP/M:
+In example, to run a program for on the PCW9256, an 80 tracks disk image must be built (-subtype=pcw40).

+After getting the '.dsk' file for your program, MUST must boot CP/M:

     mame64 pcw9256 -flop1 cpm3.td0

 After the CP/M boot, enable the second disk controller and issue a "reset" command on MAME.

 Then, enter the disk menu and configure "a.dsk" for the second floppy drive.   "reset" again.

 Now the system should identify the disk format properly, type:  "b:a.com"  to load and run your program.

 The file A.COM is built together with the packaged A.DSK for customized file transfer processes.

+#### JOYCE

+Depending on the machine configuration, a valid disk image will need to be either 40 or 80 tracks.

+Please note that the disk menu can be misleading, be sure to confirm your choice ("OK") on exit.

+Under some circumstance (mostly with the 40T format) the created disk will be readable only on the same drive used to boot.